nunombispo/DokkuAPI/README.md

 - Domains (set, remove, set LetsEncrypt root mail, enable LetsEncrypt for app, enable auto renewal)
 - Config (show, set value for key, set keys from file, unset key, apply configurations)

 More features are planned to be added soon.
-The current features allows to deploy an application, set a datastore (database), set domain and enable HTTPS certificates.
+The current features allows to deploy an application, set a datastore (database), set domain and enable HTTPS certificates, as well as managing ENV variables.

 # Security
 The API is secured with an API KEY that is passed in the header for each request.
 The API KEY is defined as an ENV variable and must be passed on all requests except the call to the API metadata.